 The building that the McKean County Historical Society is located in served two purposes during its day.
 The front half of the building was an ornate home for the sheriff and his family, but the back half and cellar were used as the county’s jail until 1990.

-The Old Jail Museum, as it’s now known, does a great job combining two museums into one to tell the story of McKean County through the years and about the jail’s most famous, and eternal, inmate.
+The Old Jail Museum, as it’s now known and not to be confused with the Old Jail Museum in the Poconos, does a great job combining two museums into one to tell the story of McKean County through the years and about the jail’s most famous, and eternal, inmate.

 The two above-ground floors feature many interesting exhibits chronicling the history and nature of McKean County.
 On the ground floor, exhibits are fairly typical of historical society museums including historical items from local companies (a collection of wooden toys from the Holgate Toy Company), interesting oddities (a two-headed calf), and items from major local industries (in this case oil and glass).
 However, there were also several collections that make the museum especially interesting to visitors.